📅 Post Updated: February 14, 2026

 Real example from our testing: I told Comet to “find the three cheapest flights to Tokyo in November and compare them.”
 It opened multiple airline tabs, parsed pricing across dates, created a comparison, and flagged hidden fees.
 Total time: 2 minutes.
 Doing this manually: 20-30 minutes.

 But here’s the thing nobody tells you: Comet gives us the first actual glance at what “agentic browsing” means in a non-technical, user-friendly way.
-You’re not just searching differently—you’re delegating actual work to your browser.
+You’re not just searching differently — you’re delegating actual work to your browser.
+And with 10 million people now doing exactly that, the concept has been validated far beyond early-adopter curiosity.

 Marketing Claims: “Browse at the speed of thought” and “transforms entire browsing sessions into single interactions”

 Actual Experience: When it works, it’s genuinely impressive.
-But it fails at complex tasks about 30% of the time in our testing, requiring you to step in manually.
+Perplexity claims they’ve improved agentic reliability from ~70% to ~80% on complex tasks since launch.
+In our updated testing, the improvement is real but modest — expect failures about 20-25% of the time on multi-step tasks.
 The AI occasionally misunderstands context or clicks the wrong button.

 📰 Breaking: From $200/Month to Free Overnight

-Here’s the wildest pricing story in tech this year: Comet launched in July 2025 exclusively for Perplexity Max subscribers at $200 per month—one of the most expensive browser subscriptions ever.
+Here’s the wildest pricing story in tech from 2025: Comet launched in July 2025 exclusively for Perplexity Max subscribers at $200 per month — one of the most expensive browser subscriptions ever.
 The waitlist hit “millions” of people within weeks.

 Then came the October surprise: On October 2, 2025, Perplexity made Comet completely free for everyone worldwide.
 No limitations.
 No trial period.
 Everything that cost $200/month three months ago is now available to anyone with a free Perplexity account.